arunpraba/reactjs.org/src/content/reference/react/useMemo.md

 <Intro>

-`useMemo` is a React Hook that lets you cache the result of a calculation between re-renders.
+`useMemo` is a React Hook that enables you cache the result of a calculation between re-renders.

 ```js
 const cachedValue = useMemo(calculateValue, dependencies)